 You might like to use this paragraph to advertise the initiative in your parish bulletin:

 The Diocese of Calgary invites you to experience the peace, love, and joy brought by participating in the sacrament of reconciliation.
 In addition to the regular parish schedule, the sacrament of Reconciliation will be available at parishes throughout the Diocese of Calgary all the Wednesdays of Lent from 7:30 – 8:30pm.

 In addition to the regular parish schedule, the sacrament of Reconciliation will be available at parishes throughout the Diocese of Calgary all the Wednesdays of Lent from 7:30-8:30 p.m.

 With Passion Sunday we begin the final week of Lent and prepare ourselves to celebrate the Paschal Triduum.
 Rejoice in God’s Mercy has aimed to invite you to participate more readily and more easily in the sacrament of Reconciliation.
-Reconciliation is a sacrament that Catholics can receive at any time.
-In addition to Rejoice in God’s Mercy on Wednesdays and scheduled diocesan penitential services, most parishes have a regularly scheduled time for Reconciliation throughout the year.
-If you are not available at the scheduled time or if your situation is complicated and you think you might need more time than usual, the sacrament is always available by appointment with the priest.
+Most parishes have a regularly scheduled time for Reconciliation throughout the year or by appointment.
 Jesus never said it would be easy to follow him but he also gave us this sacrament to help us own up to our failings, receive his strength, and start anew.
 Action: Take concrete steps to make the sacrament of Reconciliation an integral part of your life as a disciple of Christ.